Act 7

 In English

-and to determine'.
-It was one of the commissions by which a judge of assize
+means to hear and to determine.
+It was one of the commissions by which a

-of oyer and terminer the commissioners, the judges of
+the commission of oyer and terminer the commissioners, the judges of assize,

-assize, along with others also listed, were named in the commission, and
+along with others also listed, were named in the commission, and commanded to

-commanded to make diligent inquiry into all treasons, felonies and
+make diligent inquiry into all treasons, felonies and misdemeanours whatever

 In 1347, the